Book Guide: What do you do with a chance? by Kobi Yamada

-In one of my recent blog posts, I wrote about courage and the importance of taking chances.
-I explored why we need to step outside our comfort zone, take a leap of faith, and dare.
-I argued that no amount of embarrassment or judgment should ever deter us from trying again and again, for the rewards of living with courage will always outweigh our fear of failure.
+I recently wrote about the importance of courage: why we need to step outside our comfort zone, take a leap of faith, and dare; why no amount of embarrassment or judgment should ever deter us from trying again and again, for the rewards of living with courage will always outweigh our fear of failure.

 Published in 2017, "What do you do with a chance?" follows along the footsteps of its predecessors (What do you do with an idea?, What do you do with a problem?) in exploring life's most essential questions.

 Through the eyes of a little boy, readers learn how chances present themselves, often, unexpectedly: "[Chance] just seemed to show up.
 It acted like it knew me, as if it wanted something* ."

 Seemingly so subtle, it is precisely this skillful use of Yamada's simple language that makes this story unique.
 Each word in this book carries meaning and truth: undeniably, we all know how it feels when an opportunity presents itself.
 When a chance acts like 'it knows us' and consumes us to the extent that we feel it wanting something from us.

 Through Kobi Yamada's words and Mae Besom's gentle yet vivid watercolor illustrations, readers come to understand that an opportunity in itself is an emotional journey of (self -) discovery: initially, there is surprise and confusion, often followed by shame, embarrassment or regret.
 Finally, there is enlightenment and - hopefully - courage.